 Grants and Scholarships

-The 2013 scholarship has been awarded to Dominique David of Montana State University.
+The 2013 scholarship was awarded to Dominique David of Montana State University.
 She will use a GIS database to record Indigenous science knowledge about the Gallatin Valley headwaters and integrate it with the knowledge of Western Science.
 Her research proposal is available here.

 The 2013 K-12 grants were awarded to the West Yellowstone K-12 Schools and to C.S.
 Porter Middle School in Missoula.
 Jo Stevens of the West Yellowstone schools will purchase GPS units to use to teach her students the principles of geo-location and create a collection of geocaches in the area that the Chamber of Commerce will advertise for tourists as an enticement to spend time in the area.
 Scott Edge of C.S.
 Porter Middle School will purchase GPS units and use them in a 20-hour geography and geocaching course offered at the school's summer camp for incoming 6th-graders.